Principal Investigator (Office: S3-01-11)

 Lahiru is interested in land-use change, taxonomy and conservation issues.
 His PhD project addresses land-use change and conservation in Southeast Asia, with a particular focus on plants and peat swamp forest.

 Sam is a joint NUS–Imperial student and his research interests lie in answering large-scale ecological questions, in particular using neutral theory.
 He has a Masters in Computational Methods in Ecology and Evolution from Imperial College London.
-For his PhD he will be using coalescence simulation methods to investigate the effect of forest fragmentation on biodiversity.
+For his PhD he is using coalescence simulation methods to investigate the effect of forest fragmentation on biodiversity.